ubco-mds-2021-labs/dashboard1-data551_group-h/README.md

-# {Short snappy Title of your project} (Group X)
+# {School Tuition and Salary Dashboard} (Group H)

 - Your title can change over time.
 - Here you should add the problem this dashboard hopes to solve

 ## Team Members

-- Person 1: one sentence about you!
+- Person 1: Can Jiang
-- Person 2: one sentence about you!
+- Person 2: Bowen Yang
-- Person 3: one sentence about you!
+- Person 3: Navdeep Singh Saini
-- Person 4: one sentence about you!

 ## Describe your topic/interest in about 150-200 words